OSGConnect/connectbook/examples/build-python.md

 	Once this tar.gz file is created, move it to your public directory:

 		$ mv python.tar.gz /public/username

-Once you confirm that this file was moved to your public folder successfully, we can delete the remaining files in our build_dir folder to help maintain a clean workspace.
+	Once you confirm that this file was moved to your public folder successfully, you can delete the remaining files in our `build_dir` folder to help maintain a clean workspace.
 We can delete them by typing:

+		$ rm -r python Python-3.9.10 Python-3.9.10.tgz

+	You can also remove the entire build directory.

 7. **Submit jobs**